 If you would like us to synthesise evidence for a particular topic or question to support your decision-making please contact us.

 At the Centre for Evidence-Based Agriculture we can tailor training courses for all aspects of food and agriculture-related evidence syntheses such as systematic review, systematic mapping and rapid evidence assessments, at a level to suit your requirements.
 With the EPPI Centre (University of London) we have previously delivered systematic review training for the European Food Safety Agency (EFSA) over a three year period, delivering a total of nine EFSA training courses in systematic reviews and systematic review protocol design for food and feed safety risk assessments.
-We are currently delivering training and placements under CEETOP a NERC funded training initative.
+We recently delivered training and placements under CEETOP a NERC funded training initative.
+More info on the CEETOP courses can be found at the bottom of the page.
 If you are interested in training tailored to your own requirements please contact us do discuss this further.

 We provide a tailored support service for review teams setting up or carrying out evidence syntheses/collations.
 Advice is available for all aspects of methodology and a range of different evidence syntheses/collations, including systematic review, systematic mapping and quick scoping reviews.
 We also provide guidance for teams needing to summarise review outputs for policy makers and practitioners, for example through policy briefs.
 Review teams will benefit most from feedback and advice if they contact us prior to the draft protocol being written.
 Costs are dependent on the needs of the team and level of support required in hours/days.